CERTCC/Vultron/docs/process_models/embargo_management.md

 Perhaps the above reasoning comes across as too Machiavellian for some readers.
-Here is a different perspective: Say a Reporter proposes an embargo of $n$ days, while the Vendor would prefer $m$ days.
-If $n$ and
-$m$ are given in units of days, we can look at them as a series of individual agreements, each of 1 day in length.
+Here is a different perspective: Say a Reporter proposes an embargo of _n_ days, while the Vendor would prefer _m_ days.
+If _n_ and _m_ are given in units of days, we can look at them as a series of individual agreements, each of 1 day in length.
 We will represent each Participant as a vector representing that Participant's willingness to perpetuate the embargo on each day.
-Embargo willingness will be represented as a $1$ if the Participant is willing to commit to keeping the embargo on that day, and a $0$ if they are not.
+Embargo willingness will be represented as a _1_ if the Participant is willing to commit to keeping the embargo on that day, and a _0_ if they are not.
 For simplicity's sake, we assume that each Participant is willing to maintain the embargo up to a certain point, and then their willingness goes away.
-In other words, each vector will be a series of zero or more $1$s followed by zero or more $0$s.
+In other words, each vector will be a series of zero or more _1_s followed by zero or more _0_s.
 For example, $[1,1,1,1,0,0,0]$ represents a Participant's willingness to engage in a 4-day embargo.

 For our two Participants, let $\mathbf{x}$ and $\mathbf{y}$ be